Mom claims 10-year-old son attacked by woman, kids at Price Hill school

 Court documents from Aug.
 17 say a warrant was filed for a woman accused of assault.
 FOX19 NOW is told that woman is the mother accused of attacking Foster.

-“Y’all physically beat my baby up inside of a public school,” Reed says.
+“Y’all physically beat my baby up inside of a public school,” Reid says.

-She has taken both of her kids out of IDEA Price Hill, she said.
+She has taken both of her kids out of IDEA Price Hill: “He’s terrified, he’s traumatized, he is embarrassed.”

-Reed says she has requested security footage of the incident and says the school has given her pushback.
-She is now seeking legal help, Reed said.
+The mother has requested security footage of the incident but says the school has given her pushback so she is now seeking legal help.

 See a spelling or grammar error in our story?
 Please click here to report it.